sbettid/CustomJ48/README.md

 	1. Make sure that you have Maven installed.
 If that is not the case, you can download the latest version from the [Maven website](https://maven.apache.org/).
 	2. Clone this repository to your local folder
 	3. Modify the sources as needed
-	4. Run the software using either your IDE (but please, remember to pass the necessary console arguments as explained in the [Usage section](#usage)) or generate your compiled JAR, containing all the required dependencies in one package,  with the following command: `mvn clean compile assembly:single`.
+	4. Run the software using either your IDE or generate your compiled JAR, containing all the required dependencies in one package,  with the following command: `mvn clean compile assembly:single`.
 For more instructions on the precise usage, the next section could be helpful.

 ## Usage

-The software is a command line application that supports the following parameters:
+The software is a command line application that requires as input a data set.
+If no options are applied, the software, once launched, will prompt the user to enter a CSV data set from STDIN.
+The input format from STDIN can be changed using the associated parameter.
+In general, the following options are available:

 ```
 usage: customj48
- -d <dataset>   Specifies the path of the dataset (REQUIRED)
+ -d <dataset>   Specifies the path of the dataset
- -e <format>    specify the export format (graphml, dot, json).
+ -e <format>    specify the export format (dot, json).
+Default is: dot
+ -f <file>      Output the export code to the given file
+ -h             Prints this help message
+ -i <format>    input format for STDIN data set input (csv, arff).
 Default
-                is: dot
+                is: csv
- -f <file>      Output the export code to the given file
- -h             Print this help message
  -p             Enable the pruning feature
  -r             Replace empty strings (with _) to make them actual values
+ -v             Prints the software version
 ```

-The `-d` option is the only one required, it specifies the data set file that will be used to build the decison tree.
+The `-d` option specifies the data set file that will be used to build the decison tree.
 The accepted formats are all the ones accepted by the Weka library and therefore both ARFF and CSV.
 When a CSV file is used, the first line should contain the attributes list, with the class attribute as last one.

 The `-e` option specifies the desired format for the export of the tree.
 The default one is DOT, but GRAPHML and JSON are also available.
 See more details about the export formats in the [dedicated section](#export-formats).